deepak80199/deepak80199/README.md

 - 👋 Hi, I’m @deepak80199
 - 👀 I’m interested in Machine Learning
-- 🌱 I’m currently learning MLOPS using AWS
+- 🌱 I’m currently involved MLOPS - Taking Model from development to production
 - 💞️ I’m looking to collaborate on Data Science Projects
 - 📫 How to reach me :deepak.pandey80199@gmail.com